itsmixmax/maxeatcupcake/README.md

 ## Hi there 👋
-I'm Maxime and i'm a high school student in France !
+I'm Maxime and i'm a high school student !

 A few infos about me :
 - 🌱 I’m currently learning to code and create by my own hands